 Social Isolation and Mental Health

 Close to one-quarter of all seniors in the U.S. are socially isolated.
-In other words, they live alone and/or have limited social contact on a day-to-day basis.
+In other words, they live alone/or have limited social contact on a day-to-day basis.
 This lack of connection can contribute to some serious health risks.

 Those risks include higher odds of developing dementia.
 They also have a higher chance of developing depression, anxiety, or other significant mental health issues.
 In addition, socially isolated seniors have increased overall odds of dying prematurely from any cause.
 In combination with other factors, social isolation may be a reason for enrolling in an assisted living program.